pivotal/docs-platform-automation/docs/getting-started.md

 Fill in the S3 resource credentials and set the above pipeline on your Concourse instance.

 !!! note
     The pipeline can use any blobstore.
 We choose S3 because the resource natively supported by Concourse.
     S3 resource also supports S3-compatible blobstores (e.g. minio).
-See <a href="https://github.com/concourse/s3-resource#source-configuration">S3 Resource</a> for more information.
-If you want to use other blobstore, you need to provide a custom <a href="https://concourse-ci.org/resource-types.html">resource type</a> .
+    See [S3 Resource](https://github.com/concourse/s3-resource#source-configuration) for more information.
+    If you want to use other blobstore, you need to provide a custom [resource type](https://concourse-ci.org/resource-types.html).

 ## Generating an Env File
 Almost all [`om`][om] commands require an env file